 So far, the EU continues in its expansionary phase.
 On Saturday May 1st it undergoes its fifth and most ambitious enlargement since its foundation, as the European Economic Community, in 1957 (see table below).
 The EU aims to admit Romania and Bulgaria in 2007, and Croatia may also join around then.
 Already, there are worries that the current enlargement will prove a step too far.
 Getting agreement between 25 squabbling countries may prove near-impossible.
 However, while fears of the Union falling apart are growing, so is the queue of aspiring members—and not just among countries that geographers would call European.
-After the fall of the Berlin Wall in 1989 led to a rush of applications from countries previously behind the Iron Curtain, the EU refined its entry requirements.
 Tensions flare as Greece tells Turkey it is ready to answer any provocation.
 Fears of tensions mounting in the Aegean and eastern Mediterranean Seas reignited after the Turkish president raised the prospect of a referendum on accession talks with the EU and the Greek defence minister said the country was ready for any provocation.